sagdicberk/HackerRank/Java/End-of-file/ReadMe.md

 To indicate EOF manually, you can use keyboard shortcuts:

-Intelij IDE Bash: ´CTRL + D´
+Intelij IDE Bash: 'CTRL + D'

 In this solution, I use StringBuilder to efficiently build and format the output as strings.

 ## Code